jscriptcoder/Navigation-Deep-Q-Network/Report.md

 We'll be using Adam optimizer with a learning rate **lr=5e-4** for our models.

-How ofter we're gonna learn is dictated by the parameter **update_every=4**, which means every 4 steps we're gonna learn from our experience and update the weights of our networks.
+How ofter we're gonna learn is dictated by the parameter **update_every=4**, which means every 4 steps we're gonna learn from previous experiences and update the weights of our networks.

 ## Plot of Rewards
 ```